Savindamad/TvShows/README.md

 ### Unit test

-Vitest framework is using for writing unit test.
+The Vitest framework is used for writing unit tests.

 ```
 # npm